Dust diffusion in SPH simulations of an isolated galaxy: Results

 At late times, the feedback is more quiescent and differences between the simulations arise mostly due to differences in grain growth.
 All runs exhibit a similar \DtoZ profile within $r < 2 R_{25}$, which is rather flat at around \DtoZ $\sim 0.8 - 0.9$, with a slight decrease towards small $r$.
 The profile in the \NoDiff\ run reaches slightly lower values than the other runs and drops steeply just beyond $r \sim 2 R_{25}$.
 In the runs with diffusion the steep drop only happens at slightly larger radii.
 With strong diffusion, higher values of \DtoZ exceeding the yield relation \DtoZ$ = 0.1$ are attained even in the halo, indicating the presence of large grains, as small grains would be lost to sputtering almost immediately.
 At late times, the values of \DtoZ from the simulations tend to be slightly higher than the observational data at large radii.
+This is expected, since we are neglecting the effect of dust composition, which leads to an overestimate of metals which can be readily condensed into dust grains.
 None of the models can explain the steep decline in \DtoZ in the systems NGC628 and NGC 2403. \citetalias{2020MNRAS.491.3844A} report the same issue of too flat dust-to-metal ratio profiles in their simulation.
 They discuss that this may be related to too efficient accretion, which may be related to the missing distinction between different grain species.

 In Figure~\ref{fig:RadialDsDl} the radial profile of the small-to-large grain ratio is shown at early and late times.
 Observational data points are taken from \citet{2020A&A...636A..18R}.
 They fitted near to far-IR maps of the three spiral galaxies M33, M101 and NGC628 on a pixel-by-pixel basis and derived dust maps within the disks of their galaxy sample.
 They fit the data with the classical dust model by \citet{1990A&A...237..215D}, assuming three types of grains: polycyclic aromatic hydrocarbons (PAHs) and very small graphite grains for the small grains and big silicates ($a > 0.15 \,\micron$) for the large grains.
-Such a comparison is bound to exhibit certain differences due to numerous uncontrolled systematic effects related to the exact evolutionary stage and assembly histories of the galaxies, however, it is still worthwhile and might lead to some insight.
+Such a comparison is bound to exhibit certain differences due to numerous uncontrolled systematic effects related to the exact evolutionary stage and assembly histories of the galaxies; however, it is still worthwhile and might lead to some insight.